aforarif/Cookiebot-Consent-V2-Banner-Mobile-Responisve-/README.md

 In WordPress - Copy the CSS code from the repository and paste it in the header section of the website.
 You may use a plugin like Code Snippet or any other plugin or go to Theme customisation and paste the code in additional CSS.
+You can use this CSS code for all other platforms.